nhsconnect/gpconnect/pages/appointments/appointments_design.md

 - AppointmentResponse resource will be provided in response to a booking request.
 - <span class="label label-success">SELECTED</span> HTTP codes will be used to convey success/failure of a booking request.

+## Viewing and Amending Booked Appointments ##

+<span class="label label-success">SELECTED</span> This is only supported for future appointments, given the primacy of the administrative use case.
+Historic appointments should be considered part of the patient's medical record and therefore accessed via the Access Record HTML 'Encounters' view from the Patient's registered GP Practice.
+This assumes an update to the patient's registered GP record reflecting any appointments held elsewhere.

 ## Cancelling and Amending booked appointments ##